 A much better option, condoms are an integral part of sexual health, especially when it comes to treating the threat of STIs.
 However, this isn’t a guaranteed method of birth control either.

 Why?
 As women increasingly delay motherhood or decide they don’t want children at all, some men resort to poking holes in condoms in a deliberate attempt to impregnate their partners.
+Some men are also stealthing ie removing the condom during intercourse without their partner’s consent.

 You may or may not find yourself with such a partner.
 But are you willing to roll the dice?